thi-ng/umbrella/examples/shader-graph/README.md

 and
 [@thi.ng/scenegraph](https://github.com/thi-ng/umbrella/tree/develop/packages/scenegraph).

-This project was developed from scratch during the [2nd thi.ng livestream on Youtube](https://www.youtube.com/watch?v=hEC_qbUXDo8).
+This project was developed from scratch during the [2nd thi.ng livestream](https://makertube.net/w/aTZXyecXhcexvt9G3hNX15).
 Please see video for further detailed discussion.
 The only changes made after the recording were some updates to the actual 4 shaders.

 ## Usage